Get the reportMore

 Search and analyze - now that the log data is organized properly in the log aggregation tool.
 It can be searched and analyzed to discover patterns and identify any issues requiring IT operators' attention.
 Human or machine learning analysis can be used to identify patterns and anomalies.

 Monitor and alert - effective log monitoring is critical to the log management process.
 An effective log management tool should integrate with message applications to deliver timely alerts when events occur that require a prompt response.

-Report and dashboard - the final component of log management ensures that team members across departments have the necessary levels of access and visibility into application performance data.
+Report and dashboard - the final component of log management ensure that team members across departments have the necessary levels of access and visibility into application performance data.

 Log aggregation allows IT organizations to combine data from public and hybrid cloud environments into a centralized location where it can be searched and analyzed.
 This scalable process increases the visibility of cloud-based computing environments, helps security analysts respond more quickly to security threats, and provides real-time insight into application performance.

-Sumo Logic provides exceptional log aggregation and log parsing functionality for DevOps, with the ability to collect logs from almost any system with timestamps and format and bring them together to support an end-to-end log management process.
-With our machine learning log analysis, IT organizations can turn millions of event log data points into a visualization of actionable insights that support application security and performance excellence.
+Sumo Logic provides exceptional log aggregation and log parsing functionality for DevOps.
+It can collect logs from almost any system with timestamps and format and bring them together to support an end-to-end log management process.
+With our machine learning log analytics, IT organizations can turn millions of event log data points into a visualization of actionable insights that support application security and performance excellence.

 Reduce downtime and move from reactive to proactive monitoring.